Jamila Glass – Dance Educator & Choreographer

 “Thank you for being patient with me as I find my groove.
 You have helped me become a better dancer and for that I am so thankful.” - Student

-• You do not have to be a professional dancer to take our classes.
+• You do not have to be a professional dancer to take my classes.
 Be sure to read the class description to decide which class is the best fit for you.

 • There is no specific dress code for class.
 I encourage students to wear comfortable, loose-fitting clothing they can move in, like sweats, tanks, tees or leggings.
 Socks are optional, depending on the style.
 For certain classes, I may request students to remove their socks.
 I encourage you to bring a pair of socks and have them on standby, if needed.